 What is BPMN?

-The Business Process Modeling Notation (BPMN) is visual modeling language for business analysis applications and specifying enterprise process workflows, it is an open standard notation for graphical flowcharts that is used to define business process workflows.
-It is popular and intuitive graphic that can be easily understood by all business stakeholders, including business users, business analysts, software developers, and data architects.
+The Business Process Modeling Notation (BPMN) is a visual modeling language for business analysis applications and specifying enterprise process workflows, it is an open standard notation for graphical flowcharts that are used to define business process workflows.
+It is a popular and intuitive graphic that can be easily understood by all business stakeholders, including business users, business analysts, software developers, and data architects.

 BPMN modeling and automation is supported in Jira by Flower - Process & Workflow Automation

 It provides a number of benefits for organizations, including:

 - Improved communication: BPMN diagrams provide a visual representation of business processes, which can help to improve communication between stakeholders by providing a shared understanding of how processes work.

 - Better process documentation: BPMN diagrams provide a clear and detailed record of business processes, which can be useful for documentation and compliance purposes.

 - Enhanced process analysis: BPMN diagrams can be used to analyze and optimize business processes, helping organizations to identify bottlenecks, inefficiencies, and areas for improvement.